YuvalLidany/YuvalLidany.github.io/_pages/publication.md

 author_profile: true
 ---

-* (In)Compatibility of technology products: smartphones and laptops in the U.S. market jndskjndskdjn
+* (In)Compatibility of technology products: smartphones and laptops in the U.S. market <br>
+jndskjndskdjn

 <!--